How much does a kitten cost over its lifetime?

 Adoption/purchase fees

 Depending on where you purchase your furry friend and what breed you choose, getting a kitten can cost you anywhere from nothing to thousands of dollars.
-Unless someone gifts you the kitten for free (perhaps from a neighbour or friend), it’s likely you’ll incur a cost, whether you adopt or buy.
+Unless someone gifts you the kitten for free, you’ll likely incur a cost, whether you adopt or buy.

-Buying a kitten from a pet shop or breeder could be a bit more expensive, depending on the breed and rarity of the cat.
-According to Catster, a designer breed could set you back anywhere from $500 to $5,000, although if you do choose to buy from a breeder, then seeking out a reputable one is important.
+Buying a kitten from a pet shop or breeder is typically more expensive, depending on the breed and rarity of the cat.
+According to Catster, the price of a kitten from a designer breed could set you back anywhere from $500 to $5,000.
+If you choose to buy from a breeder, seeking out a reputable one is important.

 Vet fees